UK CAA & Dual Licensing

 A large proportion of our students currently in training have UK issued medicals and are aiming to achieve an UK licence.
 This, we believe, with current visa and settlement rights will offer more options as European airlines, based on the continent may require the right to live and work in the country, without sponsorship.

-Leading Edge Aviation are approved by both the UK CAA and EASA to conduct flight training for professional licences and, therefore, we can complete your training for either Authority – or even both at the same time, whichever path the student chooses!
+Leading Edge Aviation are approved by both the UK CAA and EASA to conduct flight training for professional licences and, therefore, we can complete your training for either the UK Authority – or both at the same time, whichever path the student chooses!
 It is important to emphasise that it is the student’s choice who they wish to have their licence issued by, but this might mean that there are other regulations to follow (each of the 26 EASA States do not necessarily follow the exact same rules) but we can advise you on that on a case by case basis.

 The IR Skill Test can therefore be taken in an EU member state with just a short transit flight there and back.